Punishing Pain

 “Although patients’ experiences vary, this disease is characterized by widespread pain and neural symptoms, Morell said.
 “Just a simple touch or grab on the arm is extremely painful.
 Like overloaded electrical circuits, normal pathways in the nervous system burn up.
 Over time, this damages the brain, leading to additional symptoms.”

 He hasn’t been seeing any uptick in the number of local patients who suffer from fibromyalgia, but he does believe more people are becoming aware of the diagnosis.
-That awareness can be traced to new treatments, chronic pain management, as well as improved prescription medicines and more money spent by pharmaceutical companies on advertising the solutions.
-If you’re looking for alternative solutions to muscle pain, you may want to consider a 2 oz natural hemp pain relief salve.
+That awareness can be traced to new treatments, as well as improved prescription medicines and more money spent by pharmaceutical companies on advertising the solutions.

 “(It is) not more prevalent,” he said.
 “It is still more common than rheumatoid arthritis and other rheumatological conditions combined.
 It may have several etiologic factors including trauma or may develop from flu-like symptoms or just from pure genetics.
 The purpose of the book is to explain in detail how it affects all different organs and explain the different symptomatology associated with this condition.”

 So how do rheumatologists help these patients deal with their frustrations?
-Morell focuses on three treatment protocols or what he calls pillars: sleep control, daytime pain control, and energy and concentration treatment which are some of the reasons you can get your own medical marijuana card.
+Morell focuses on three treatment protocols or what he calls pillars: sleep control, daytime pain control and energy and concentration treatment.

-Pain management is linked to prescription medications, but he cautions that insurance companies might limit coverage.
+Pain control is linked to prescription medications, but he cautions that insurance companies might limit coverage.

-Nevertheless, Morell said powerful medicines, or “cocktails” in the non-alcoholic sense, “seem to be quite effective in improving the patient’s quality of life.”
-For patients, particularly those with conditions like HIV, HIV alternative treatment cannabis is administered carefully for their condition which turns out to be one of the best solution that they ever discovered.
+Nevertheless, Morell said powerful medicines, or “cocktails” in the non-alcoholic sense, “seem to be quite effective in improving the patients’ quality of life.”

 Research, combined with new technology, has slowly improved the diagnosis and treatment of fibromyalgia.
 Morell is most interested in seeing the results from magnetic resonance image testing.